Areas of therapeutic support

 My focus is supporting children, adolescents, young adults, and families.
-I believe therapy should be a space where young people feel safe, respected, and understood, and where families feel supported, not judged.
+I believe therapy should be a space where young people feel safe, respected, and understood, and where families feel supported and included.

-I use developmentally appropriate, evidence-based approaches—such as Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), and family systems-informed work—to address a range of concerns, including:
+I use developmentally appropriate, evidence-based approaches to address a range of concerns, including:

 • Depression and low mood